openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 3. Under **Assets,** look for the name of the mosaic you just exported.
 4. Click on the mosaic name.
 5. You will see a window with information about your mosaic pop up.
-6. Click on the two overlapping box icon to copy your asset’s location.
+6. Click on the two overlapping box icon to copy your asset's location.

 .. figure:: ../img/cookbook/area_estimation/mosaic_information.png
-    :alt: Your mosaic’s information pane.
+    :alt: Your mosaic's information pane.
     :align: center

 Creating a classification & training data collection